KennethHuang/xScript/README.md

 #xScript

 **xScript**, xml script, it defines the basic logical xml tag, like &lt;if&gt;, &lt;for&gt;, &lt;while&gt;, &lt;method&gt; ect.

-I think it can simplify your repeating work.
-You do not need to use programming language, just use xml.
-It's easy to [define your own xml tag](https://github.com/KennethHuang/xScript/wiki/Define-your-own-element) or [ExpL function](https://github.com/KennethHuang/ExpL/wiki#3-define-a-function).
+**I think xScript is for the guys who is not a programmer, but also has repeating work to do every day.
+You can ask someone, your co-worker, to develop some tags or function for you.
+It's easy to [define your own xml tag](https://github.com/KennethHuang/xScript/wiki/Define-your-own-element) or [ExpL function](https://github.com/KennethHuang/ExpL/wiki#3-define-a-function).**
 * xScript use [ExpL](https://github.com/KennethHuang/ExpL) to parse expressions.
 * [xScript.database](https://github.com/KennethHuang/xScript.database) is released.